Polynomial basins of infinity: Models of a polynomial branched cover

-here $c$ is the corresponding height of the central leaf.
-It follows that every local model surface is a quotient of a such a slit rectangle $R$, where the quotient maps identify the left side of a slit with real part $\theta_k$ with the right side of slit with real part $\theta_{\sigma(k)}$ for some permutation $\sigma$ on the set of slits.
-In these coordinates, the one-form $\omega$ is given by $dz$.
-The metric $|\omega|$ is simply the flat Euclidean metric on $R$.

-{\bf Remark:} The identification of vertical edges in $R$ must satisfy some obvious planarity conditions which will be treated in more detail in a sequel to this paper.
+where each $c_k < b$.
+It follows that every model surface can be formed from such a slit rectangular domain $R$, identifying the left side of a slit with real part $\theta_k$ with the right side of slit with real part $\theta_{\sigma(k)}$ for some permutation $\sigma$ on the set of slits.
+(The identification of vertical edges in $R$ must satisfy some obvious planarity conditions which will be treated in more detail in a sequel to this paper.)
+Then $\omega = \psi^*(dz)$, so the conformal metric defined by $\omega$ is simply the pullback of the flat Euclidean metric under $\psi$.